rabbitmq/rabbitmq-website/site/kubernetes/operator/quickstart-operator.md

 ## Hello RabbitMQ!

-Now that we have the Operator deployed, let's create the simplest RabbitMQ Cluster.
+Now we have the Operator deployed, let's create the simplest RabbitMQ Cluster.

 This example can be found in the [Cluster Operator GitHub repo](https://github.com/rabbitmq/cluster-operator/tree/main/docs/examples/hello-world).
 As mentioned on the page:
 > This is the simplest `RabbitmqCluster` definition.
 The only explicitly specified property is the name of the cluster.
 Everything else will be configured according to the Cluster Operator's defaults.